Merit Systems Protection Board's Office of Policy and Evaluation

 This is a non-supervisory senior research analyst position with the Office of Policy and Evaluation which has Governmentwide impact on how the Federal workforce is managed.
 You will design, conduct and report on studies of the Federal merit systems and human capital management policies and practices.
 Your responsibilities will include developing research methods; working with employment-related datasets; conducting statistical analyses; and presenting and documenting your data and findings.

-- Consult with and advise the office director and staff and other senior MSPB staff members about the meaning and significance of a variety of data sources and analyses and on data reliability, validity and quality.
+- Consult with and advise the office director and staff and other senior MSPB officials about the significance and consequences of study findings and recommendations.

 - You must be a US Citizen.